Hubert Carr-Gomm: Military service and publishing

-Death & papers
+Death and papers

 In later life Carr-Gomm and his second wife lived at Tile House, Seaford, East Sussex.
 While travelling in the Canary Islands he contracted pneumonia and died on 21 January 1939 in Tenerife, aged 61.
 A small collection of photo-copied papers consisting of recollections of Parliament, three letters from Winston Churchill and a note by Carr-Gomm on his father and the treatment of the Indians by the rubber companies in Putumayo, Peru are deposited in the archive of the London School of Economic and Political Science.